USPTO/USPTO-DS-Theme/README.md

-# USPTO Design System: Theme
+# USPTO Design System V2.0: Beta
-The USPTO's open source Design System V2.x theme, based on the United States Web Design System (USWDS) and Bootstrap v4.
+The USPTO's Design System theme, an open source design library based on the United States Web Design System (USWDS) and Bootstrap v4.

+This theme library is currently in Beta and we welcome your [feedback](https://github.com/USPTO/USPTO-DS-Theme/issues)!

 ## Installing
 Install the project's dependencies with: